South-Platte-Early-Learning/spelp-static/README.md

 # SPELP - South Platte Early Learning Programs

-A static website built with Nuxt.js showcasing preschool and childcare services.
+A website for South Platte Early Learning Programs, serving preschool and childcare services to children in Deuel County, Keith County, and the surrounding area.

 ## Features

-- **Static Generation**: Fast loading static website
-- **Contact Form**: Serverless contact form with email notifications
 - **Responsive Design**: Mobile-friendly layout with Tailwind CSS
-- **Public Pages**:
-  - Home page with program overview
-  - Teachers page with staff biographies
-  - Centers page with service details
+- **Home Page** with sections for:
+  - Program overview and mission
+  - Staff biographies (Jennifer Blochowitz & Kelsey Marquez)
+  - Services (Preschool and Childcare programs)
+  - Contact information (email and Facebook)
-  - Events page with Google Calendar integration
+- **Events Page**: Embedded Google Calendar with upcoming events and activities

 ## Development